CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

 ## nv set vrf \<vrf-id\> router bgp peer-group \<peer-group-id\> address-family ipv4-unicast aspath allow-my-asn occurrences

-Indicates max number of occurrences of the local system's AS number in the received AS_PATH
+Configures the maximum number of occurrences of the local system's AS number allowed in the received AS_PATH.
+You can specify a value between 1 and 10.

 ### Usage